Contractor Services Providers

 Tier 2 — Specialty Contractors.
 Contractors operating within defined trade boundaries — electrical, plumbing, HVAC, roofing, concrete, and similar disciplines.
 Specialty contractor licensing is governed at the state level and, in most jurisdictions, is issued by a separate trade board rather than a general contractor board.
 The Specialty Contractor Services Overview page details how these distinctions operate across trade categories.

-Within each tier, listings are further sorted by:
+Within each tier, providers are further sorted by:

 - Project type (residential, commercial, industrial, government)

-- Trade category (23 primary trade classifications used in the directory)
+- Trade category (23 primary trade classifications used in the network)

 - State of license (primary state and reciprocal states where applicable)